glasnt/talks/2018_10_DjangoConUS.podium/slides.md

 ???

-a lot of my examples today are going to be shown in literal terminals - iterm2 on macos mojave, for those playing at home.
+a lot of my examples today are going to be shown in literal terminals - iterm2 on macos mo-ha-ve, for those playing at home.

 So to get to the django shell, we first
 ---